To help you build the BEST relationship with your German Shepherd Dog!

 Both spaying and neutering also significantly reduce the risk of bladder infections, and spaying significantly reduces the risk of uterine infections too.

-In addition, female German Shepherds typically get into heat 3 times a year, so roughly every four months, for 5 to 21 days.
+In addition, female dogs can get into heat three times a year, so roughly every four months, for 5 to 21 days.
 Whether or not they can find a mate during these periods, each heat puts significant stress onto the female dog.
 Less stress than pregnancy, but still, significant stress!

 In a different MYGERMANSHEPHERD PERIODICAL we specifically address the impact of stress on the quality of life and lifespan of your GSD, and the extent may surprise you!
 Here, we can only say that if you merely appreciate the companionship of your GSD, or if you even love your GSD, you will certainly want to limit stress for your dog as much as you can!